We can agree unanimously that health and medical help is on top of our minds right now.

 - Private hospitals

-When discussing health screenings, Polyclinics may spring to mind probably because you’re remembering them for that $5 health checkup campaign that ran not too long ago.
-Yes, the same Health Promotion Board’s Screen for Life Programme that makes available health screening to eligible Singaporeans for under $5.
+When discussing health screenings, CHAS GP clinics may spring to mind probably because you’re remembering them for that S$5 health checkup campaign that ran not too long ago.
+Yes, the same Health Promotion Board’s Screen for Life Programme that makes available health screening to eligible Singaporeans for under S$5.
 However, these are for certain conditions only, and are performed according to your age and gender.

 Here’s what the Screen for Life Programme specifically covers:

-What you should know is that Polyclinics in Singapore do not offer comprehensive health checks.
-However, you may request screening for a certain specific condition.
+CHAS GP clinics in Singapore do not offer comprehensive health checks.
+However, you may request screening for specific conditions.

 How much do health screenings cost at private clinics?

 Private clinics are another viable source for getting a health screen done, not least because of the very attractive rates some packages are priced at.
-You can have a full health screen done for as little as $48, although it appears a price range of around $200 to $350 is more typical.
+You can have a full health screen done for as little as S$48, although it appears a price range of around S$200 to S$350 is more typical.

 Some clinics may also be perceived to offer a more personal and supportive environment compared to, say, a busy hospital.